 Stefanie Lynn Casaceli Hendra is a multidisciplinary artist.
 She spends most of her time taking photographs, painting, fiber art and playing the piano.
 Stefanie has 25 years experience in her art.
 She was diagnosed with a Brain AVM in 2016, most of her work is about her coping with her AVM, her HLA-B27 diagnosis, menorrhagia (she recently just had surgery to help her menorrhagia), her family, women empowerment, Halloween and her bucket-list travel photographs in Japan and Italy.

-Her photography work is held in private collections in Japan, France, Germany, Australia, The Netherlands, Switzerland, Austria, United States and United Kingdom.
+Her photography work is held in prominent collections in Japan, France, Germany, Australia, The Netherlands, Switzerland, Austria, United States and United Kingdom.

 She challenged herself to do a 100th day art project.
 One piece of artwork for a 100 days.
 She is currently working on a 1,000 Handmade Scarf Project.
 Stefanie founded Stefanie Lynn’s Scarfs™ from this ongoing project.

 Stefanie has home schooled all four of her children.
 She thoroughly enjoys teaching, especially art, literature and penmanship.

-artbooksfilmmusicmagazine.com She takes great pride in helping all creative's.
+artbooksfilmmusicmagazine.com She takes great pride in helping all creatives.
 Stefanie created a wonderful website to help all types of artists to get the exposure they deserve.
-Including emerging artists, mid-career artists and established artists.
+Including self-taught artists, emerging artists, mid-career artists and established artists.